The Hilary and Galen Weston Foundation Scholarship

 Please note that this list is indicative but not exhaustive.
 It is essential that applicants back up their eligibility with relevant documentation, as part of their application.

-Applicants are advised to refer to official statistics and data from Irish institutions, government, local authorities or registered civil society organizations to support their application.
-Pobal, for example, offers deprivation statistics and maps which can be used to understand how deprivation is distributed geographically across the country.
+Applicants are advised to refer to official statistics and data from government, local authorities or registered civil society organizations to support their application.
+Pobal, for example, offers deprivation statistics and maps which can be used to understand how deprivation is distributed geographically across Ireland.
 In addition, we note that documentation proofing eligibility for the funding schemes described in the first point above (i.e., HEAR, SUSI, 1916 Bursary Fund) and/or proof of received funding support from these schemes are considered suitable to support the application for this scholarship.

 Application Process